Bartzi/loans/README.md

 - `--rd` resume the training from a saved assessor snapshot
 - `--localizer-target` specify the target value the localizer shall try to reach (default is 1.0 as we want to have perfect IOU)
 - `--no-imgaug` disable the imgaug library and use a more naive ImageAugmentation strategy, very useful for training on the sheep dataset.

+### Contents of the Log Folder

+If you have a look at the log folder that is created for each train run, you will notice the following:
+- A new log folder is created for each training.
+The naming scheme is as follows:
+`<timestamp>_<log_name>`.
+You can figure the `<log_name>` part by providing a log name during the startup of your training.
+- In the log folder you can find several files:
+    - `log` contains the actual train log, including configuration information
+    - `model.dot` contains a plot of the network structure, which needs to be rendered by a tool like `graphviz` before being useful
+    - `updater.py` contains a copy of the updater implementation for the current train run
+    - `localizer.py` contains a copy of the localizer implementation for the current train run
+    - `discriminator.py` contains a copy of the network definition for the assessor
+    - `*.npz` contains the saved models for the given iteration
+    - `bboxes` this directory contains images showing the current state of the network on a validation sample